Methodology

 - Classification is imperfect.
 Skilled writers can produce polished text that resembles AI output, and AI can mimic human writing.
 We target consistency over perfection.

 - Sampling bias.
 We monitor a limited set of platforms.
 Findings may not generalise to the entire internet.
+We will continue to increase the number of sources and samples.

 - Short content is harder.
 Posts under 100 characters are capped at 0.60 confidence.